tomhirst/luckybuy-evm/README.md

 The protocol works in three steps:

-1. **Commit**: Users commit ETH with a proportional chance to win (e.g., commit 0.1 ETH on a 1 ETH NFT for a 10% chance to win)
+1. **Commit**: Users commit ETH with a proportional chance to win (e.g., commit 0.1 ETH on a 1 ETH NFT for a 10% chance to win).
+Users can also perform bulk commits for multiple chances in one tx.
 2. **Verify**: Trusted cosigners verify and sign valid commits
-3. **Fulfill**: The protocol attempts to purchase the NFT if the user wins, or keeps the ETH if they lose
+3. **Fulfill**: The protocol attempts to purchase the NFT if the user wins, or keeps the ETH if they lose.
+Bulk fulfillment is supported for processing multiple commits in one tx.

 ### Key Features